 The third biggest European city which is not a national capital, Hamburg (population 1.8 million) has a world-renowned harbour, a rich cultural history and plenty of beautiful old buildings, with its reputation for nightlife making it something of a 'bucket list' city for tourists.

-The Hamburg Arena was first opened in 1953 as the Volksparkstadion, but received a significant upgrade in 2000 when it was transformed into a stadium more properly suited for football, with a capacity of nearly 50,000 for international games.
+The Volksparkstadion Hamburg was first opened in 1953, but received a significant upgrade in 2000 when it was transformed into a stadium more properly suited for football, with a capacity of nearly 50,000 for international games.

 The stadium has hosted matches at three major final tournaments: the 1974 and 2006 FIFA World Cups as well as the 1988 UEFA European Championship.
 In its current incarnation, it also staged the 2010 UEFA Europa League final, Atlético de Madrid beating Fulham 2-1 after extra time.